East Yorkshire landscapes

 Working in the outdoors beyond Bridlington for most of the year, Hockney also devotes time to portrait sessions in his Los Angeles studio in advance of a large traveling exhibition to open in 2006.
 He returns to using oil also in his portraiture, working on both individual and double-portraits, typically life-size full-length figures painted directly on the canvas with no previous drawings.
 He exhibits several of the single figures at the Royal Academy’s Summer Exhibition in London.

-- Summer Exhibition, Royal Academy of Arts, London (Jun 7–Aug 15); catalogue.
+- Summer Exhibition, Royal Academy of Arts, London, UK (Jun 7–Aug 15); catalogue.

 - British Pop, Museo de Bellas Artes de Bilbao, Bilbao, Spain (Oct 17, 2005–Feb 12, 2006); catalogue.